L-Clem/GitHooks/README.md

 # Git Hooks

-Little project to show our understanding of git's hook system.
+Little project to show our understanding of git's hooks system.

 The project isn't runing with a database in mind, so the classes tries to reflect what it's relational DB would have been.